Morrisville, North Carolina, USA | Composite Material, Paint, Resin

 Each figure has a personal connection to the artist.
 On the tight rope is the artist himself, a self-portrait; his daughter, Erika, on the other tightrope; Darcy Sue, his significant other, is taking a picture; Warren, standing back and watching Gordon, is a musician and friend of the studio; Brian, with the backpack, owns a nail salon and is sitting next to Ivory, who is the wife of the artist’s favorite bartender; and finally, Christina, who is reading a book and is a valued member of the Gordon Huether Studio team.

 Each person posed for their portrait and was scanned with a digital 3D-scanner.
 Afterward, the digital information was sent to a CNC machine, which then carved the figures out of high-density foam.
-After the sections were assembled, a resin coating was applied to give the figures a smooth, hard finish and a resin coating was then applied.
+After the sections were assembled, a resin coating was applied to give the figures a smooth, hard finish and a white acrylic coating was then applied.

 The figures aim to provoke a sense of curiosity, surprise and whimsy and are designed to represent the many people using the airport on a daily basis.
 This installation, ultimately, is about the traveler and the journey we all undergo while navigating from one place to the next.